A35-Marvin/aws-libwebsockets/lib/secure-streams/protocols/README.md

 Each protocol binding exports two things to other parts of lws (they are not exported to user code)

- - a struct lws_protocols, including a pointer to the callback
+ - a struct aws_lws_protocols, including a pointer to the callback

  - a struct ss_pcols describing how secure_streams should use, including a pointer to the related connect_munge helper.